rpy2/rpy2/doc/source/graphics.rst

    :scale: 50

-Barplot-based representations of several densities on the same figure can often be lacking clarity.
-Line-based representation can be in better.
+Barplot-based representations of several densities on the same figure can often be lacking clarity and line-based representation, either :func:`geom_freqpoly` or :func:`geom_density`, can be in better.

 .. literalinclude:: _static/demos/graphics.py